Exploring The Ramayana Trail, A Solo Traveller’s Guide

 - The Temple of the Sacred Tooth Relic: This temple is one of the most sacred Buddhist temples.
 Found in the centre of Kandy town in the palace complex of the Kandyan Kingdom, the temple bestows the Sacred Tooth Relic belonging to Lord Buddha.

-Head to the Cultural Triangle which is often considered to be the heart of the country.
+Discover Sri Lanka’s Cultural Triangle which is often considered to be the heart of the country.

 - Sigiriya: Sigiriya is best known for its ancient rock fortress with the same name.
 The fortress was built by King Kashyapa, one of Sri Lanka’s ancient kings, and is truly an architectural phenomenon.
 Hike to the top of the fortress for some amazing views and wander through its different gardens.